Collatty/NAV/client/README.md

 ### "Invalid Host Header" Errors After Configuring Proxy

 When you enable the `proxy` option, you opt into a more strict set of host checks.
-This is necessary because leaving the backend open to remote hosts makes your computer vulnerable to DNS rebinding attacks.
+This is necessary because leaving the webapp open to remote hosts makes your computer vulnerable to DNS rebinding attacks.
 The issue is explained in [this article](https://medium.com/webpack/webpack-dev-server-middleware-security-issues-1489d950874a) and [this issue](https://github.com/webpack/webpack-dev-server/issues/887).

 This shouldn’t affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/facebook/create-react-app/issues/2271), you will see this error in the browser after enabling the `proxy` option: